danraskin/citizenkanineapp-demo/README.md

  5. **Route Screen** -  once routes are set, and a user selects their assigned route on the route select page and is brought to a list view with tools for route management.
 Clicking on a line in the list of dogs will reveal the options available for a user.
 Here employees are able to mark a dog as 'checked in' or a 'no show', which will in turn update their list visually marking said dog off of the list.
 In this view, Admin level users are able to cancel a dog at no charge - in case they were accidentally still on the schedule for a given day.
 Clicking on a dog photo or avatar on the left side of the list will bring a user to Dog Details.
 (Section contains flags)
  6. **Dog Details** - this view shows relevant information for a specific dog and their client.
 Here is a centralized location for access protocols for client homes, notes on dog needs, emergency contact information, as well as photo upload for dog identification.
 (Section contains flags)
  7. **Account** - a form for users to change their password.

-## Developer Notes

-#### Quickbooks API/flexible invoice output

-  Given the opportunity to revisit this project - we would be interested in exploring Quickbooks API integration especially for Client Data and Invoice Item sync so that any changes made app-side will reflect on Quickbooks.

-  App does not allow customization of CSV output.
-Currently, dog walking history is formatted by server in invoice.router.js and sent to client.
-Invoice is itemized by invoice period (month), client, and service provided.
-Dog walking services are indexed in the "services" SQL table (database.SQL), and referenced by "id" in invoice.router.js.

-  App currently determines service provided to customer based on number of days scheduled listed per client in "client_schedule" table AND number of dogs walked per day of service.
-Prices are currently fixed in the table.
-If Citizen Kanine needs to adjust their prices or services, a Quickbooks sync function could update the "service" table based on Quickbooks 'items' list.
-Depending on the type of changes, it would be important to preserve service "id" position in "services" table.

-  Another possible solution is to add an updatable services menu, and to allow admin user to link customer directly to a 'base service' in on the 'client details' page.
-The advantage of these approaches would be A) allow admin user to interact with services list in the app and B) allow admin user to select 'friend and family' rate for a given customer.

-  A third change to invoicing functionality would be to bypass CSV export and directly create invoices using Quickbooks API.

-  The two hurdles with quickbooks integration are:
-  1) setting up two-factor authentication with Citizen Kanine account.
-  2) building a sandbox company with sample dataset and datastructure as close to the Citizen Kanine buisness account as possible

-#### Mapping routes and dog location
-  While we started exploring mapping for this project, it unfortunately did not fit into our timeline - this is a feature we think would be incredibly helpful for a visual of routes (for load balancing, and navigation).
-(Map API's / Providers listed below)

-  some effort towards mapping routes has been made in the 'map' branch.
-In this branch:
-  - "clients" table includes "lat" and "long" fields.
-  - add new and update client routes automatically populates table with coorinate data based on address (MapTiler).
-  - SQL queries in mobile.router need to updated to select "lat" and "long" for each client.

-  Another area for exploration would be to attempt to develop step by step route directions for the employee - providing a streamlined pickup process for their morning.

 ## Authors & Acknowledgement